What is aortic coarctation?

 Aortic coarctation is a heart condition that mainly affects newborn babies.
-It is a narrowing of a section of the aorta, which is the large blood vessel that delivers blood from the heart to the body.
+It is a narrowing of a section of the aorta, which is the large blood vessel that delivers blood from the left side of the heart to the body.

 What causes aortic coarctation?